jarofghosts/http-params/README.md

 }).listen(7734);
 ````

 For get and delete requests the query string object is parsed and returned, for post and put the form body is parsed and returned.

-Both are returned as a JSON object.
+## license

+MIT